VegaDeftwing/OpGuidesHugoSrc/content/Engineering/3-hardware.md

 ### SSD

 Solid state drives, like HDDs, come in many capacites, speeds, and form factors; however, SSDs come in many, many more than HDDs.
 The primary two of note at the moment are SATA SSDs and NVMe SSDs.
-Sata SSDs are typically the same size and shape (though sometimes a bit thinner) as the normal 2.5" laptop hard drive; however, some other standards are used such as mSATA and m.2.
+Sata SSDs are typically the same size and shape (though sometimes a bit thinner) as the normal 2.5" laptop hard drive; however, some other standards are used such as mSATA (about a half-credit hard in size) and m.2 (a bit bigger than a stick of gum).
 Unfortunately, the m.2 spec is slightly confusing, with some drives being SATA based and some being NVMe based, and the m.2 slot itself supporting any mix (just SATA, just NVMe, or both), so when getting a drive you need to be careful that your motherboard's m.2 slot and the drive are compatible.

 The main reason you'd want to use NVMe is because it's much, much faster.
-NVMe drives are often many times faster than their SATA equivilents, and as of the time of writing, only slightly more expensive, albeit not supported on all systems.
+NVMe drives are often many times faster than their SATA equivilents (usually because Sata is limited to 600MB/s tops), and as of the time of writing, only slightly more expensive, albeit not supported on all systems.
+Do keep in mind though that NVMe drives will use some of your limited PCI-e lanes, so if you want to add a lot of expansion cards like a GPU, sound card, extra usb ports, etc. you'll need to be careful about that.

-All SSDs regradless of type consist of 3 main parts: The Controller, the NAND, and some RAM. (okay, technically not all SSDs have ram, but that's sorta misleading)
+All SSDs, regradless of type, consist of 3 main parts: The Controller, the NAND, and, if they're not garbage, some RAM.
+(Seriously, don't buy a DRAM-less SSD)

-[TODO]
-Optane, NVMe, Sata, technically all flash, Ram disks, different controllers, MLC, TLC, etc.
+All three of these can make difference to both perfromance and reliability, though honestly, this is one situation where just sticking name brand is probably the best way to ensure you don't get boned.
+Samsung, Intel, Silicon Power, Kingston, Crucial, Western Digital, Sandisk, Micro, ADATA, and Toshiba should all be safe bets.
+It's really not worth saving a buck on a no-name brand when your data is at stake.

+If you do care about the nerdy nitty-gritty, you sholud read about [Multi Level Cell Flash (Wikipedia)](https://en.wikipedia.org/wiki/Multi-level_cell), with the general take away that more levels means more space but worse speeds and durability.

+It's also worth mentioning that new flash types, controllers, and methods to make things even faster keep coming out.
+One of the most interesting is Intel's Optane SSDs which use 3D XPoint, which, is fast, very low latency, and more durable than flash, but more expensive.
+It's actually fast enough that in some exotic systems its's starting [to be used as an alternative to RAM](https://youtu.be/uHAfTty9UWY) that can also keep it's data though a reboot (unlike normal RAM).

 [Recovering File Systems from NAND Flash (YouTube, Defcon 28)](https://www.youtube.com/watch?v=C6munjMprzU)